GoogleChrome/web.dev/src/site/content/en/blog/responsive-web-design-basics/index.md

 The first step is to make the forecast look good on a small screen.

 <figure class="w-figure">
-  {% Img src="image/admin/3KPWtKzDFCwImLyHprRP.png", alt="Screenshot of a weather app at a mobile width", width="800", height="1334" %}
+  {% Img src="image/admin/3KPWtKzDFCwImLyHprRP.png", alt="Screenshot of a weather app at a mobile width", width="400", height="667", class="w-screenshot" %}
   <figcaption class="w-figcaption">
     The app at a narrow width.
   </figcaption>